Resurrection

 Acts 2:31

-Some, like the gnostics, expect a spiritual resurrection only:
+Some, like the gnostics, do after a fashion believe the Bible promise, but expect a spiritual resurrection only:

 "Some ask whether one will be saved immediately, if the body is left behind.
 Let no one doubt.
 The visible parts of the body that are dead will not be saved.
 Only the living parts that exist inside will rise.
 What is the resurrection?
 It is the revelation of those who have risen."
 (The Treatise on Resurrection, The Gnostic Bible, edited by Willis Barnstone and Marvin Meyer, p.
 330).